Microlocal Analysis of Quantum Fields on Curved Spacetimes: The distinguished parametrices of a Klein-Gordon operator

-where in the last step we use \eqref{e6.10b}.
-Applying then \eqref{e6.12} we obtain 3).
-The proof of 4) is similar.
+where in the last step we used \eqref{e6.10b}.
+Applying then \eqref{e6.12} we obtain (3).
+The proof of (4) is similar. { }

-\section{Hadamard states}
+\chapter{Hadamard states}

 \init The main problem one encounters when considering quantum Klein-Gordon fields on a curved spacetime is that there is no notion of a {\em vacuum state}.
-Unless the spacetime is stationary, see Sect. \ref{sec7b}, there is no one parameter group of Killing isometries which can be used to define a vacuum state.
+Unless the spacetime is stationary, see Chapter \ref{sec7b}, there is no one-parameter group of Killing isometries that can be used to define a vacuum state.

-One is forced to find a more general class of physically acceptable states, which should be those for which the renormalized stress-energy tensor $T_{ab}(\phi)(x)$, see Subsect. \ref{sec7.2}, can be rigorously defined.
-Alternatively one can require that the short distance behavior of their two-point functions, expressed for example in normal coordinates at any point $x\in M$, should mimic the one of the vacuum state on Minkowski.
+One is forced to find a more general class of physically acceptable states, which should be those for which the {\em renormalized stress-energy tensor} $T_{ab}(\phi)(x)$, see Section \ref{sec7.2}, can be rigorously defined.
+Alternatively one can require that the short distance behavior of their two-point functions, expressed for example in normal coordinates at any point $x\in M$, should mimic the one of the vacuum state on Minkowski spacetime.

 These states are called {\em Hadamard states} and play a fundamental role in quantum field theory on curved spacetimes.
-In this section we describe the characterization of Hadamard states due to Radzikowski \cite{R1,R2}, relying on the wavefront set of their two-point functions and various existence and uniqueness theorems for Hadamard states.
+In this chapter we describe the characterization of Hadamard states due to Radzikowski, \cite{R1,R2}, relying on the wavefront set of their two-point functions and various existence and uniqueness theorems for Hadamard states.
 The microlocal definition of Hadamard states is very convenient and natural for applications.

-\subsection{The need for renormalization}
+\section{The need for renormalization}

-Let us now consider a {\em non-linear} Klein-Gordon equation like: \beq - \Box_{g}\phi(x)+ m^{2}\phi(x) + \phi^{n}(x)=0, \eeq or a Klein-Gordon equation coupled to another classical field equation, like the {\em Einstein Klein-Gordon system}: \beq \left\{ \right. \eeq Here $T_{ab}(\phi)$ is the {\em stress-energy tensor} of $\phi$, defined as
+Let us now consider a {\em non-linear} Klein-Gordon equation like \beq - \Box_{g}\phi(x)+ m^{2}\phi(x) + \phi^{n}(x)=0, \eeq or a Klein-Gordon equation coupled to another classical field equation, like the {\em Einstein Klein-Gordon system}: \beq \left\{ \right. \eeq Here $T_{ab}(\phi)$ is the {\em stress-energy tensor} of $\phi$, defined as

 for a real solution $\phi$.
-For complex solutions the stress-energy tensor is defined as:
+For complex solutions the stress-energy tensor is defined as

-Note that if $\phi\in \cinf(M)$ solves the Klein-Gordon equation:
+Note that if $\phi\in \cinf(M)$ solves the Klein-Gordon equation

-then one has the identity: \beq \nabla^{a}T_{ab}(\phi)=(V-m^{2})(\overline{\phi}\nabla_{b}\phi+ \overline{\nabla_{b}\phi}\phi), \eeq (this vanishes if $V= m^{2}$), which is the basic ingredient of {\em energy estimates} for Klein-Gordon equations.
+then one has the identity \beq \nabla^{a}T_{ab}(\phi)=(V-m^{2})(\overline{\phi}\nabla_{b}\phi+ \overline{\nabla_{b}\phi}\phi), \eeq (this vanishes if $V= m^{2}$), which is the basic ingredient of {\em energy estimates} for Klein-Gordon equations. {$T_{ab}(\phi)$}

-To quantize such classical equations, one would like to define expressions like $\phi^{n}(x)$, or $T_{ab}(\phi)(x)$ as operator valued distributions.
+To quantize such classical equations, one would like to define expressions like $\phi^{n}(x)$, or $T_{ab}(\phi)(x)$ as operator-valued distributions.